SISBID/Data-Visualization/README.md

 new techniques, they will also be able to put them into practice and receive feedback from experts.
 We will teach using R and Rstudio.
 We will assume some familiarity with R.

-Recommended Reading: Cookbook for R, by Winston Chang, available at <http://www.cookbook-r.com>.
+Recommended Reading: Cookbook for R, by Winston Chang, available at <http://www.cookbook-r.com>, and R for Data Science, by Garrett Grolemund and Hadley Wickham, available at <http://r4ds.had.co.nz>.

 ## Course outline